-Qualitative Disclosures: NIL Rs in crores Quantitative Disclosures Banking Book NIL (d) The total amount of exposures securitized by the bank INIL (e) For exposures securitized losses recognized by the bank during the current period broken down by the NIL exposure type (eg. Credit cards, housing loans, auto loans etc. detailed by underlying security) NIL (f) Amount of assets intended to be securitized within a year NIL (g) Of (f), the amount of assets originated within a year before securitization (h) The total amount of exposures securitized (by exposure type) and unrecognized gain or losses on sale by exposure type (i) Aggregate amount of: On balance sheet securitization exposures retained or purchased broken down by exposure type and- Off balance sheet securitization exposures broken NIL down by exposure type (j) Aggregate amount of securitisation exposures retained or purchased and the associated capital charges N. 1 broken down between exposures and further broken down into different risk weight bands for each regulatory capital approach.
-Nil Exposures that have been deducted entirely from Tier 1 capital, credit enhancing I/Os deducted from Total Capital, and other exposures deducted from total capital Nil (by exposure type) Quantitative Disclosures Trading Book: Nil
+Qualitative Disclosures: NIL Rs in crores Quantitative Disclosures Banking Book (d) The total amount of exposures securitized by the NIL bank (e) For exposures securitized losses recognized by the bank during the current period broken down by the exposure type (eg. Credit cards, housing loans, auto NIL loans etc. detailed by underlying security) NIL (f) Amount of assets intended to be securitized within a year NIL (g) Of (f), the amount of assets originated within a year before securitization (h) The total amount of exposures securitized (by exposure type) and unrecognized gain or losses on sale by exposure type (i) Aggregate amount of: - On balance sheet securitization exposures retained or purchased broken down by exposure type and- NIL - Off balance sheet securitization exposures broken down by exposure type (j) Aggregate amount of securitisation exposures retained or purchased and the associated capital charges broken down between exposures and further broken Nil down into different risk weight bands for each regulatory capital approach.
+Exposures that have been deducted entirely from Tier 1 capital, credit enhancing I/Os deducted from Total Capital, and other exposures deducted from total capital Nil (by exposure type) Quantitative Disclosures Trading Book: (k) Aggregate amount of exposures securitized by the Nil bank for which the bank has retained some exposures and which is subject to the market risk approach by exposure type Nil (l) Aggregate amount of :

-(k) Aggregate amount of exposures securitized by the bank for which the bank has retained some exposures and which is subject to the market risk approach by exposure type (l) Aggregate amount of: On balance sheet securitization exposures retained or Nil purchased broken down by exposure type and Off balance sheet securitization exposures broken Nil down by exposure type Nil (m) Aggregate amount of securitization exposures retained or purchased separately for:- securitization exposures retained or purchased subject Nil to comprehensive risk measure risk measure for specific risk; and Nil - securitization exposures subject to the securitization framework for specific risk broken down into different risk weight bands (n) Aggregate amount of : Nil - The capital requirement s for the securitization exposures, subject to the securitization framework broken down into different risk weight bands Nil - Securitization exposures that are deducted entirely from Tier 1 capital, credit enhancing I/O deducted from total capital, and other exposures deducted from total capital (by exposure type) Nil
+- On balance sheet securitization exposures retained or purchased broken down by exposure type and Off balance sheet securitization exposures broken Nil down by exposure type Nil (m) Aggregate amount of securitization exposures AT'I retained or purchased separately for : - securitization exposures retained or purchased subject Nil to comprehensive risk measure risk measure for specific risk; and Nil - securitization exposures subject to the securitization framework for specific risk broken down into different N. 11 risk weight bands (n) Aggregate amount of: Nil - The capital requirement s for the securitization exposures, subject to the securitization framework NT:1 broken down into different risk weight bandsSecuritization exposures that are deducted entirely Nil from Tier 1 capital, credit enhancing I/O deducted from total capital, and other exposures deducted from total capital (by exposure type) Nil capital (by exposure type)